Dental Exams and Digital X-Rays

 A tooth is made of tough dentin on the outside and sensitive pulp on the inside.
 A root canal is necessary when the pulp develops an infection.
 This procedure will help save the damaged tooth through treating the infection, removing any infected pulp, and providing a filling of medicated dentin to replace what has been removed.

-Root canal therapy usually involves one office visit for Dr. Sims and Dr. Kapur to complete.
+Root canal therapy usually involves one office visit for Dr. Sims to complete.
 Afterwards, it is essential that you return to have a crown or other restoration placed over the tooth for protection.